Music in Me

 This is imperfect and very rough, but I wrote down my reflections while praying the Seven Sorrows of the Blessed Virgin Mary, and I thought I would refine it a bit and put it here just in case anyone needs help meditating on the seven sorrows (It appears that I will continue refining this post).

-For a guide on how to pray the Seven Sorrows of the Blessed Virgin Mary, visit this link: Seven Dolors of the Blessed Virgin Mary
+This link provides a guide on how to pray the Seven Sorrows of the Blessed Virgin Mary: Seven Dolors of the Blessed Virgin Mary

 1. The Prophecy of Simeon (Luke 2:34-35)